GLP-1 Receptor Agonist

 Pregnancy

-Most weight is regained within 1-2 years of stopping treatment
+Most weight comes back within 1-2 years of stopping

 Based on SCALE maintenance study